uikit/uikit-site/docs/pages/less.md

 npm run compile
 ```

-The generated CSS files will be located in the `/css` folder.
-The custom theme is also available in the test files, just navigate your browser to the index of the `/test` directory and select your theme from the Dropdown menu.
+The generated CSS files will be located in the `/dist/css` folder.

+**Note** The custom theme is also available in the test files, just navigate your browser to the index of the `/test` directory and select your theme from the Dropdown menu.

 ***